Julie Spence: Policing career

 In 1978, Spence joined Avon and Somerset Police and was posted to South Bristol.
 After a period of service, which included postings to CID, community policing, the force communications centre, the Family and Child Protection Unit, the Press Office and uniform patrol, she was seconded to the Association of Chief Police Officers secretariat in London for two years as a temporary chief inspector.

 On returning to Avon and Somerset Spence undertook a number of operational roles before being promoted to superintendent and posted to North Bristol.
 She is an advocate of lifelong learning and during her career continued her personal development and consequently undertook part-time and distance learning degree courses in law, police studies and management.
 In 1999 she was appointed to assistant chief constable for Thames Valley Police, where she held the Corporate Development portfolio.
 She took over the Territorial Policing portfolio in January 2003.

-She was appointed to deputy chief constable for Cambridgeshire Constabulary in April 2004 and was responsible for operational policing for the county.
-On 1 June 2005, Spence was appointed acting chief constable and subsequently appointed chief constable on 10 December 2005.
+Spence was appointed to deputy chief constable for Cambridgeshire Constabulary in April 2004 and was responsible for operational policing for the county.
+On 1 June 2005, she was appointed acting chief constable and subsequently appointed chief constable on 10 December 2005.
 She retired from the police force on 5 September 2010.

-She was appointed as Her Majesty's Lord Lieutenant of Cambridgeshire on 4 April 2017.
+Spence was appointed as Her Majesty's Lord Lieutenant of Cambridgeshire on 4 April 2017.

-On 12 July 2024, She unveiled The United Kingdom's first new Royal Mail Post Box, featuring the Royal cypher of King Charles III in Cambourne, Cambridgeshire.
+On 12 July 2024, Spence unveiled the first Royal Mail post box to feature Charles III's cypher in Cambourne, Cambridgeshire.